-Crossing thematic, chronological, and disciplinary boundaries, the International Symposia on Jesuit Studies offer annual opportunities for academic exchanges.
+The International Symposia on Jesuit Studies offer annual opportunities to cross thematic, chronological, and disciplinary boundaries.
 Symposia have a global impact, attracting a diverse community of scholars, thus far, in Nairobi, Seville, and Boston.

-The 2019 International Symposium on Jesuit Studies will take place in June 2019 at Boston College.
-The topic for the conference is “Engaging Sources: The Tradition and Future of Collecting History in the Society of Jesus.”
-More information and a call for papers are available online.
+The next International Symposium on Jesuit Studies will take place in June 2020 in Lisbon, Portugal.
+The topic for the conference is “Engaging the World: The Jesuits and Their Presence in Global History.”

 The Institute publishes selected presentations at the symposia in Open Access.
 The first volume is Exploring Jesuit Distinctiveness: Interdisciplinary Perspectives on Ways of Proceeding within the Society of Jesus.
 The second volume is Encounters between Jesuits and Protestants in Africa.
 The contents of these and forthcoming volumes will also be available through the Portal to Jesuit Studies.